George Mandel

 George Mandel (11 February 1920 – 13 February 2021) was an American author and artist.
-His first novel is considered to be an early work of the east coast Beat Generation.
+His first novel Flee the Angry Strangers (1952) is considered to be an early work of the east coast Beat Generation.
 His novels, interviews, novellas, cartoons and short stories have been carried by major publishing houses, print magazines and collections.
-He has also active as a comic artist.
+He was also active as a comic artist.